knowdive/processes/README.md

     - it stores a .rdf, .nt, .jsonld, .ttl serialized version of each vocabulary
     - it saves a Excel Files containing all the triples of every vocabulary (eventually filtering on the predicates) (also with inheritance)
     - it saves a CSV File containing all the triples of every vocabulary (eventually filtering on the predicates) (also with inheritance)
- - KnowledgeAnalyser: this Process will use the Filtered vocabularies and the list of Predicates given as input to analyse it and generate more knowledge
+ - KnowledgeAnalyser: this Process will use the Filtered vocabularies and the list of Predicates(optional) given as input to analyse it and generate more knowledge

 ## HowTo
 In order to use those RapidMiner's Processes, you need to: